 Outline How Resources Will be Managed and Optimized

-A resource management plan should outline how resources will be managed in case of bottlenecks like capacity gaps, over/underutilization, or seasonal peaks and troughs.
-To optimize resources when these issues arise, managers can apply capability optimization, cost control, utilization balancing, location-based allocation, and seasonal adjustments to ensure smooth operations.
+A resource management plan should outline how resources will be managed in case of bottlenecks like capacity gaps, budget overruns, or seasonal peaks and troughs.
+When these issues arise, managers can optimize resources at different levels, such as capability, cost, location, season, & utilization, to ensure successful project delivery.

 Establish Contingency Plans for Various Resource Risks